ColdBio/Moonu-Phases/README.md

 ## Moonu Phases
-🌔 A simple macOS menu bar application that show the current moon phase 🌒
+🌔 A simple macOS menu bar application that shows the current moon phase 🌒